zainabx78/tech501-week3-cicd/Jenkins.md

 - Add ssh agent- with credentials
 - Add job- add a execute shell job:
 - The app folder location in jenkins:
+  - In job2 shell script add `pwd` and run the job to check where my app folder is on jenkins.
   - `/var/jenkins/workspace/zainab-job2-ci-merge/app`
 - Also add a trigger so it watches job 2 before running.

 - scp command to copy code from jenkins to the ec2 instance:
 `scp -o StrictHostKeyChecking=no -r /var/jenkins/workspace/zainab-job2-ci-merge/app ubuntu@ec2-54-216-167-202.eu-west-1.compute.amazonaws.com:/home/ubuntu`
+  - Possibility that files are locked and scp won't copy files to the folder.
+    - May need to stop app running first (not good for production).
+    - Best way is to update code and re-run it (no interruption to the users):
+    - E.g. canary deployment - 10% of user traffic redirected to a different server for testing purposes and start slowly shifting the traffic.
+    - E.g. Blue-green deployment - replica of servers to be tested on - switching between the 2.
+E.g. only make the switch from traffic going to blue to green when the green servers work properly with the changes.
+Problem with green, switch back to blue.
 - Ssh into ec2 through jenkins:
   - `ssh ubuntu@ec2-54-216-167-202.eu-west-1.compute.amazonaws.com`